In this article

 Common trigger foods include cows milk, eggs, soya, wheat, fish and nuts.

 If you are experiencing a skin concern cutting out these foods might be the solution.
-When you have to cut out so many food groups it can be difficult to know what to eat so we have produced a recipe book with great meals for you to try.
+When you have to cut out so many food groups it can be difficult to know what to eat so we have produced a healthy skin meal plan for you to try.
 This can be downloaded from here.

 When we eat food it enters our gut, which runs from our mouths to our back passage.